1. Purpose of policy

 9. Student ambassadors and volunteers

-9.1 Marketing and External Engagement is responsible for the recruitment of USC student ambassadors.
+9.1 Marketing is responsible for the recruitment of student ambassadors.
 Student ambassadors are current students who are trained and paid to deliver various activities on behalf of the University.
-They provide a link between the community and USC by using their own experiences to convey and share their knowledge.
+They provide a link between the community and the University by using their own experiences to convey and share their knowledge.
 No other area of the University is permitted to recruit ambassadors for promotion and marketing purposes.

-9.2 All paid work that a USC student ambassador undertakes for the University must be approved in writing by Marketing and External Engagement.
+9.2 All paid work that a student ambassador undertakes for the University must be approved in writing by Marketing.

-9.3 Marketing and External Engagement is responsible for the management and rostering of USC student ambassadors.
+9.3 Marketing is responsible for the management and rostering of student ambassadors.

-9.4 USC students who are not official student ambassadors are deemed to be volunteers.
-They may be used to communicate with prospective students at recruitment events or engagement activities provided Marketing and External Engagement approves their use in writing and briefs them on University priorities and messages prior to them attending.
+9.4 Students who are not official student ambassadors are deemed to be volunteers.
+They may be used to communicate with prospective students at recruitment events or engagement activities provided Marketing approves their use in writing and briefs them on University priorities and messages prior to them attending.

-10.1 Marketing and External Engagement is responsible for the approval and management of outgoing sponsorship arrangements on behalf of the University.
-Outgoing sponsorship involves USC seeking out and paying for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
+10.1 Marketing is responsible for the approval and management of outgoing sponsorship arrangements on behalf of the University.
+Outgoing sponsorship involves the University seeking out and paying for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
 Refer to Outgoing Sponsorship - Operational Policy.

 10.2 The Development Office is responsible for the management of incoming sponsorship.
-Incoming sponsorship involves an external party approaching USC to pay for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
+Incoming sponsorship involves an external party approaching the University to pay for some or all of the costs associated with a project, program, event or activity in exchange for recognition.
 Refer to the Incoming Sponsorship - Operational Policy.

 10.3 No area across the University is permitted to agree to any outgoing sponsorship arrangements without written approval from the Manager, Experiential Marketing.